DETAILED ACTION

 With regards to claims 9-10, Lee teaches the first and second nucleic acid in a predestined polymeric sphere and attached to the slide as they are attached in

-With regards to claim 84, Therefore it would have been prima facie obvious to one of skill in the art prior to the effective filing date of the claims the art of Lee teachings encompass a first and second oligonucleotide comprising a complementary strand, barcode and crosslinking domain.
-The artisan would be motivated to recognize the sequence is data as the artisan recognizes the sequences were known as they were synthesize.
+With regards to claim 84, Therefore it would have been prima facie obvious to one of skill in the art prior to the effective filing date of the claims the art of Lee teachings encompass a first and second oligonucleotide comprising a complementary strand, barcode and crosslinking domain in order.
+The artisan would be motivated to recognize the sequence is data (barcodes) in the middle to allow for hybridization to other domains.
 The artisan would have a reasonable expectation of success as the artisan is merely recognizing the breadth of barcode.

 With regards to claim 85, Lee does not specifically teach the length of the barcode, crosslinking strand and complementary strand.